bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 has been reached the oldest patch/multi-line will be popped off the queue to make space for the new patch/multi-line being added.

+If a ``vertex_renderer`` with an point-like glyph is supplied the PolyDrawTool will use it to display the vertices of the multi-lines/patches on all supplied renderers.
+This also enables the ability to snap to existing vertices while drawing.

 .. raw:: html

     <img src="http://bokeh.pydata.org/static/poly_draw_keyboard_optimized.gif"